profounddark/pathfinder-blog/_posts/2021-04-21-fixing-a-broken-creature.md

 My initial concern with the creature is that it was built as a [Barbarian](https://2e.aonprd.com/Classes.aspx?ID=2), so it has a [Rage action](https://2e.aonprd.com/Actions.aspx?ID=3).
 The creature even has a rage-only ability, [No Escape](https://2e.aonprd.com/Feats.aspx?ID=137).
 All of this signals that this creature should rage **as soon as possible**.
 But, this only exacerbates what would become my major concern: the melee attack.

 The <creature>Corrupted Retainer</creature> has melee attack with a +11 to hit (*high* for a creature of that level) that deals 2d8+2 piercing (*extreme*, on average, for a creature of that level).
 With the rage, this becomes 2d8+4 (almost extreme for a **3rd level creature**).
-But, more than that, it has the *fatal d10* trait, which means that on a critical hit, it rolls d10s instead of d8s AND rolls an additional d10.
+But, more than that, it has the *fatal d10* trait, which means that on a critical success, it rolls d10s instead of d8s AND rolls an additional d10.
 That is to say, on a critical success, this creature deals even **MORE** damage, within the range of 12 to 58 damage.

 **58 damage!!!
 At level 2!**